-- 601.3f Some effects allow a player to cast a spell with certain qualities from among face-down cards in exile.
-A player may begin to cast such a spell only if they can look at the face-down card in exile. - 601.4.
-If a player is no longer allowed to cast a spell after completing its proposal (see rules 601.2a-d), the casting of the spell is illegal and the game returns to the moment before the casting of that spell was proposed (see rule 726, "Handling Illegal Actions").
-It doesn't matter if a rule or effect would make the casting of the spell illegal while determining and paying that spell's costs (see rules 601.2f-h) or any time after the spell has been cast. - 601.4a Once a player has begun casting a spell that had flash because certain conditions were met or that could be cast as though it had flash because certain conditions were met (see 601.3d), they may continue to cast that spell as though it had flash even if those conditions stop being met. - 601.5.
+- 601.5.
+If a player is no longer allowed to cast a spell after completing its proposal (see rules 601.2a-d), the casting of the spell is illegal and the game returns to the moment before the casting of that spell was proposed (see rule 729, "Handling Illegal Actions").
+It doesn't matter if a rule or effect would make the casting of the spell illegal while determining and paying that spell's costs (see rules 601.2f-h) or any time after the spell has been cast. - 601.5a Once a player has begun casting a spell that had flash because certain conditions were met or that could be cast as though it had flash because certain conditions were met (see 601.3d), they may continue to cast that spell as though it had flash even if those conditions stop being met.

+- 601.6.
 Some spells specify that one of their controller's opponents does something the controller would normally do while it's being cast, such as choose a mode or choose targets.
-In these cases, the opponent does so when the spell's controller normally would do so. - 601.5a If there is more than one opponent who could make such a choice, the spell's controller decides which of those opponents will make the choice. - 601.5b If the spell instructs its controller and another player to do something at the same time as the spell is being cast, the spell's controller goes first, then the other player.
-This is an exception to rule 101.4. - 601.6.
+In these cases, the opponent does so when the spell's controller normally would do so. - 601.6a If there is more than one opponent who could make such a choice, the spell's controller decides which of those opponents will make the choice. - 601.6b If the spell instructs its controller and another player to do something at the same time as the spell is being cast, the spell's controller goes first, then the other player.
+This is an exception to rule 101.4. - 601.7.
 Casting a spell that alters costs won't affect spells and abilities that are already on the stack.